ceejaymoss/ceejaymoss/README.md

 Index Crusher - Alpha Completed <br>
 Financial Analysis and Trading AI suite <br>
-The index is a safe basket of goods to take, however it overconstrains the free market and creates unintended dependencies on companies.
-Is the market therefore truly free?
 Index Crusher is an Agnetic AI suite that has outperformed the S&P-500 Index since inception.
 Combining Qualitative and Quantitative theory, Artificial Intelligence, Data Science and Computer Science.
 Index Crusher is the magnum opus of 10 years of study. <br>
 Q1 2026 Results: <br>
 S&P 500 Benchmark = -2.1% <br>